UnseenWizzard/git_training/README.md

 ![Divergent commits](img/branches_diverge.png)

-If you now `git merge change_alice` a fast-forward merge is not possible.
+If you now switch back to master (`git checkout master`) and do `git merge change_alice` a fast-forward merge is not possible.
 Instead your favorite text editor will open and allow you to change the message of the `merge commit` git is about to make in order to get the two branches back together.
 You can just go with the default message right now.
 The diagram below shows the state of our git history after we the `merge`.

 ![Merging branches](img/merge.png)